albertovpd/hand_dance/Readme.md

-# Hand-dance.
+# Hand Dance.
 Final project at Ironhack Madrid.

 This is a real-time video-capturing script that frames the area of your hand.
 That area is the input of another real-time script, this time for audio, and delivers a tone proportional to the area, each frame captured.
 This are 2 parallel processes, one being fed by the other, running with other parallel processes.